heikkkk/IDATT2105-Full-stack---Semester-Project/README.md

 2. **Verify Server Status**: After starting the backend server, ensure it is running on localhost and listening on port 8080.

 # CI/CD - Github Actions
-## Communication Fault
-**Issue**: The application fails to connect to the database, indicating a possible misconfiguration.

-**Solution**: Ensure your database is correctly configured.
-Common misconfigurations include incorrect database URL, port, username, or password.
-Double-check your configurations.

-# CI/CD - Github Actions
 ## CI
 Tests are run continuously with the Continuous Integration pipeline through Github Actions.
 The pipeline executes npm commands to build the application and run tests.